eclipse/dirigible/releng/helm-charts/dirigible/README.md

 > _**Note:** In addition **Keycloak** will be deployed and configured._

-These commands deploy Dirigible on a Kubernetes cluster with the default configuration and with the release name `my-release`.
+#### Custom Configurations

 The deployment configuration can be customized by specifying the customization parameters with the `helm install` command using the `--values` or `--set` arguments.
 Find more information in the [configuration section](#configuration) of this document.

 ## Upgrading